WuiiiGithub/ecoi/README.md

 ### History

 The Ecoi project started as a simple attempt to build a Discord economy bot.
 After releasing versions 1 and 2, the complexity of the project grew.
-As a junior developer, I frequently reworked and refined the project to improve its functionality and make it more user-friendly.
+As a student developer, I frequently reworked and refined the project to improve its functionality and make it more user-friendly.
 Eventually, the project evolved into a Python package aimed at simplifying economic management tasks for users.

 ### Vision